Michael Elgin

-Aaron Frobel (born December 13, 1986) is a Canadian professional wrestler and promoter, better known by his ring name Michael Elgin.
-He most recently worked for Pro Wrestling Noah, where he was a one-time GHC Tag Team Champion with Masa Kitamiya.
-He is best known for his work with New Japan Pro-Wrestling (NJPW), where he is a former NEVER Openweight Champion.
-In NJPW, he was also a one-time IWGP Intercontinental and a one-time NEVER Openweight 6-Man Tag Team Champion.
+Aaron Michael Frobel (born December 13, 1986) is a Canadian professional wrestler and promoter, better known by his ring name Michael Elgin.
+He is known for his work with New Japan Pro-Wrestling (NJPW), where he was a one-time IWGP Intercontinental Champion, a one-time NEVER Openweight Champion and a one-time NEVER Openweight 6-Man Tag Team Champion.
 He is also known for his work in Ring of Honor (ROH), where he is a one-time ROH World Champion.
-He has also worked for the Southern California-based company Pro Wrestling Guerrilla, where he is a one-time PWG World Tag Team Champion with Brian Cage.
+He has also worked for the Southern California-based company Pro Wrestling Guerrilla, where he is a one-time PWG World Tag Team Champion with Brian Cage, as well as the Japanese company Pro Wrestling Noah, where he was a one-time GHC Tag Team Champion with Masa Kitamiya.

-Frobel debuted in late 2004 using his ring name Michael Elgin, and by the age of 16, he was a regular on the independent circuit.
+Frobel debuted in late 2004 using his ring name Michael Elgin, and by the age of 18, he was a regular on the independent circuit.
 He has competed for promotions including Combat Zone Wrestling, World League Wrestling, Alpha-1 Wrestling, and the Independent Wrestling Association Mid-South, where he won the IWA Mid-South Strong Style Championship in 2008.
 Elgin first appeared for Ring of Honor in 2007.
 He started competing regularly in 2010 as part of the House of Truth and signed a contract with the company in 2011.
 That November, Elgin won the 2011 Survival of the Fittest tournament.
 In 2015, Elgin won the 2015 Survival of the Fittest tournament and became the first wrestler to win the tournament twice.
 In 2015, Elgin made his debut for NJPW, signing a contract with the promotion the following year.
 After three years with the promotion, Elgin left New Japan Pro-Wrestling in March 2019 and signed with Impact Wrestling the following month.
+In June 2020, Impact released Elgin after allegations were made against him during the Speaking Out movement.